Nicaragua Travel: the versatility of Central America in one country

 Nicaragua with kids

 Are you travelling with the whole family?
 Nicaragua is a great place to travel with kids.
-Our travel expert Lester is happy to help you with a customized family proposal to ensure that everyone enjoys a wonderful Nicaragua travel adventure.
+Our travel expert Ernesto is happy to help you with a customized family proposal to ensure that everyone enjoys a wonderful Nicaragua travel adventure.

 Know Before you Go

 Residents of the US, UK, Canada, Australia and New Zealand do not need a visa for travel to Nicaragua of up to 90 days.
 Upon arrival, you will need to pay $10 USD for a tourist card.
 For other countries, check visa requirements here.

 Your passport must be valid for at least six months after returning from Nicaragua.